mawfia/SWE-681-Programming-Assignment/README.md

 INTRODUCTION:
 --------------------
 This is a MongoDB, Express.js, Angular 8, Node.js prototype application.
 This application is also best viewed on desktop with mobile device awareness that will gradually become more PWA friendly.<br><br>
-**Still under construction, security features covered during SWE 681 will be implemented as the course progresses.**
+<marquee>Still under construction, security features covered during SWE 681 will be implemented as the course progresses.</marquee>

 UPDATES:
 --------------------